COVID-19 lockdown in China: Impacts and reactions

+E-commerce contributed substantially to China's COVID-19 pandemic response by facilitating fast delivery of personal protective equipment, food, and daily use consumer goods during lockdowns.

 By late 2020, public health experts estimated that the Wuhan lockdown prevented between 500,000 and 3 million infections and between 18,000 and 70,000 deaths.
 A November 2021 study examining data from the first half of 2020 estimated that over 347,000 deaths may have been prevented in China by COVID-19 prevention measures from 1 January 2020, to 31 July 2020.
 The estimate does not solely include deaths that would have occurred due to COVID-19.
 It includes deaths that were inadvertently prevented, such as from traffic collisions or air pollution.